chaosharmonic/escape-rope/README.md

 it's mostly been
 [an extended experiment in Web scraping](https://bhmt.dev/blog/scraping).

-Now, its an experiment in a _few_ different things -- the database schema are a first crack at using TypeScript, I'm taking Deno KV (and `kvdex`) for a spin for data persistence, and I've been toying around with a few different options for an eventual UI.
+Now, it's an experiment in a _few_ different things. the database schema are a first crack at using TypeScript.
+I'm taking Deno KV (and `kvdex`) for a spin for data persistence.
+(And contributed `getOne` and `updateOne` to get this to work!).
+I'm currently toying around with various options for a UI, and starting to evaluate what other tools I might want to build around it, or how I might integrate them.

-The code in this repo is a bit of a skeleton, mostly because it contains the pieces I'm building _around_ the platform-specific scraping code (and some loosely anonymized examples), and not the scraping code itself.

 ## Why?
 (Goals and non-goals)